 PLAY will produce a widely varied and rich set of data, most of which will be openly shared with the research community at the end of the five-year NIH grant period in late 2023.
 Infants’ natural play in the home is characterized by tremendous variability including variations in: geographic location, climate, SES, maternal/paternal employment, childcare experiences, infants’ and mothers’ ages, language environment, physical layout and characteristics of the home, availability of media, toys for play, and so on.
 Researchers will be able to explore the effects of any/all such factors.

-Although PLAY endeavours to sample as much of the rich variations that the collection sites present, based on conversations with the launch group and to ensure a sufficient sample size, we will limit variability along several dimensions.
+Although PLAY endeavors to sample as much of the rich variations that the collection sites present.
+Based on conversations with the launch group, and to ensure a sufficient sample size, we will limit variability along several dimensions.
 To be included in the PLAY sample of 900 sessions, participants must:

 Additionally, the mother must act as the caregiver during the one-hour natural interaction, which will be scheduled at a time when only the mother and child are present (i.e., no siblings or other caregivers are around).
 Only one experimenter should be present in the home during the 1-hour natural interaction.

 Data will come from 30 geographically diverse sites across the US representing rural, suburban, and urban communities with different races, ethnicities, and socio-economic status, including English- and Spanish-speaking households.